Collections improve your workflow through offering a place for organising the search results from various search cases and other lists.

 After pressing "Find", the system will search for the documents in our database and let you know which it found:

 In the next step, you'll be able again to handle possible conflicts with existing documents inside the collection and confirm the import.

 You can also upload an XLS(X) or CSV file to a collection.

 In the next step, you have to choose which column of the sheet represents the publication numbers.
 This gives you the flexibility to conveniently import publications from other sources, such as other search tools, to the collection.

 The collection list of results

 The results are sorted by the time of adding which you can see in the meta-tag.
-The newest results are at the end of the list.
+The most recently added results are at the end of the list.

 The toggle "Deduplicate by family" is on by default, turning it off will let you see the separate documents in the list which otherwise will appear as a bundle.